 The Department employs a computer aided dispatch system that facilitates prioritization of calls for service, however the communications officers must access a number of database systems to respond to inquiries from officers.
 These members are also call takers at various times of the day when records personnel are unavailable.
 Monitoring other local police organizations, working in concert with fire and emergency medical services, providing direct support for Springfield Police Officers, responding to the needs of emergency calls, alarms and routine business, Communications Officers are the hub of the organization's activities.

 This unit provides service related to abandoned and illegally parked vehicles.
 Unit members work cooperatively with the City's zoning, code and nuisance abatement personnel on problem areas within the City.
 When reporting an abandoned vehicle, please keep in mind that at this time we only have one part-time Parking Enforcement Officer, so it may take some time to get to your complaint.

 Click here to report an abandoned vehicle via e-mail.

 Since 1986 Springfield Animal Control has been patrolling the streets of Springfield in an effort to educate the citizens on the care and laws regarding their pets.
 Animal Control handles calls from a dog at large to an intense investigation on animal cruelty.

 Every effort is made to reunite a dog with its owner.
 The best way to do this is to have your dog licensed.
-All licensing is done by mail, all you have to do is call the office for an application (or print it from this site!) and send it in with the rabies certificate and a spay/or neuter certificate (if applicable).
+All licensing is done by mail or in person at the Justice Center.
+All you have to do is obtain an application (or print it from this site!) and send it in with the rabies certificate and a spay/or neuter certificate (if applicable).
 You can now license your dog up to 3 years at time.
-The tags are now permanent, instead of getting new tages every year.
+The tags are now permanent, instead of getting new tags every year.

 The Animal Control Office is open from 8 to 4:30 pm, Monday through Friday.